MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-update-delete-extract.md

 1. Upload your updated dataset and **make sure to overwrite the existing dataset**.
     * If the *.pbix* file you're uploading has the same name as the dataset and report used in the app, uploading will overwrite the existing dataset.
-    * If you've changed the name of the *.pbix* file you want to upload, and it is now different than the name of the dataset used in the app, **first rename the dataset used in the app so that it exactly matches the name of your updated *.pbix* file**, and only then upload the updated file.
+    * If you're changing the name of the dataset and report used in the app, and the *.pbix* file you want to upload has a different name than the dataset and report used in the app, do the following:
+        * Rename the dataset and report used in the app so that their names exactly match the name of your updated *.pbix* file.
+        * Upload the your *.pbix* file and overwrite the existing dataset and report that you just renamed.

     In either case, when you upload, you must get to a dialog that asks for your permission to overwrite the dataset used in the app.
 If you do not overwrite the existing dataset, users will not be able to install your updated app.